Rhode Island Statute Update:

 An applicant that is designating Rhode Island as his/her home state (adjuster DHS) must provide a certified background check from his/her resident state.

 A Massachusetts resident that declares Rhode Island as his/her home state (adjuster DHS) must fill out a CORI form and the Rhode Island Insurance Division will submit the background check request on behalf of the applicant.

 A New York resident that declares Rhode Island as his/her home state (adjuster DHS) must follow the instructions for fingerprinting online through IdentoGO by MorphoTrust USA.

-All Rhode Island residents, all applicants that are designating Rhode Island as his/her home state (adjuster DHS), and anyone who has an active adjuster DHS license but did not take an exam in order to get that adjuster DHS license, must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
+All Rhode Island residents, and applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
 Applicants should call PearsonVue at 800-274-3739 or visit PearsonVue's website for additional information about exam locations, hours, and to schedule an examination.
 Examination content outlines can be found here.

 Emergency Adjuster Licensing

 Public, independent, and company adjuster licenses cannot be held at the same time.

 Non-resident applicants applying for a public adjuster license in order to apply.
 Non-resident public adjuster applicants may not select Rhode Island as his/her designated home state (adjuster DHS).
 Only applicants applying for company and independent adjuster licenses may select Rhode Island as his/her designated home state (adjuster DHS) when the exam requirement is met.